 Purpose of this document

-HSPC has outlined a vision of the future of healthcare fostering vendor-neutral platforms and assets serving as a transformation agent to help realize and enable a future state of information and knowledge sharing, data availability, effective use of that information to help foster improvements in care and ultimately patient benefits and individual wellness.
-To realize these lofty goals necessitates the alignment and coordination of multiple efforts concurrently, and the mobilization of the HSPC community to work together and in concert to realize our objectives.
-The HSPC Roadmap play a key role in achieving this.
+HSPC has outlined a vision of the future of healthcare fostering vendor-neutral platforms and assets serving as a transformation agent to help realize and enable a future state of information and knowledge sharing, data availability, and effective use of that information to help foster improvements in care and ultimately patient benefits and individual wellness.
+To realize these goals necessitates the alignment and coordination of multiple efforts concurrently, and the mobilization of the HSPC community to work together and in concert to realize our objectives.
+The HSPC Roadmap plays a key role in achieving this.

 As an open community with a diverse membership, determining how the pieces fit together is essential in realizing our future vision.
 In particular, understanding how different activities and projects relate, determining the “critical path”, establishing shared community priorities, and articulating our community journey are all key elements that are essential if HSPC is going to deliver on our intended objectives.